Less than 10% of patients seen by our consultants will need surgery.

 The nerve roots transport messages from the Brain and Spinal cord to your legs and they receive messages from the limbs about pain and temperature.

-The procedure is carried out by a Consultant Radiologist under the guidance of a CT scan ensuring greater accuracy and safety.
-This is done as an Outpatient at The Spire Murrayfield Hospital and at The Western General Hospital.
+Most of the time the procedure is carried out by a Consultant Radiologist under the guidance of a CT scan ensuring greater accuracy and safety.

 Facet Joint Injections